 Although most of the 554 cars stayed in Japan, 49 of them got exported to Australia and another 10 to various countries around the world.
 The relatively high price of these cars was almost double in comparison to similar models.
 At the end of its production in 1968, the Silvia looked doomed.
 It did however resurface in 1974 under the Nissan name.

 This second-generation Silvia was Nissan’s first attempt at creating a sporty, two-door coupe for the masses.
-They had rather subtle styling when compared the rivals from Toyota and Mazda.
-The traditional looking body was coupled with two available engine choices.
-This included a 1.8L inline-four for the Japanese market, and a 2.0L for the US version.
+They had rather a subtle styling when compared to the rivals from Toyota and Mazda.
+The traditional-looking body was coupled with two available engine choices.
+This included a 1.8L inline-four for the Japanese market and a 2.0L for the US version.
 Additionally, a three-speed automatic and a five-speed manual transmission rounded out the Silvia.

-In the US, the cars were fitted with the dreadful looking black bumpers to comply with the North American safety standards and was sold under the Datsun name.
+In the US, the cars were fitted with dreadful-looking black bumpers to comply with the North American safety standards and were sold under the Datsun name.
 The Silvia was almost identical to the 510 underneath, with leaf springs instead of independent suspension being the only change.

 This generation was offered as the regular two-door hardtop coupe and a new three-door hatchback version.
 The Silvia was called the “Datsun 200SX” in the United States and Canada, while in Mexico it was known as the “Datsun Sakura.
 Initially, the Silvia was supposed to have a rotary engine designed completely by Nissan.
 Those plans were scrapped right before its debut.
 Instead, eight conventional inline four-cylinder engines were offered.

 The engines ranged from a 1770cc engine and went all the way up to a 2340cc engine found in the 240RS.
 The same three-speed automatic and five-speed manual transmissions found in the previous generation were also available on the S110.